 Compliance: Preparation of this Environmental Assessment signifies partial compliance with NEPA.
-Full compliance shall be noted at the time the Finding of No Significant Impact or Record of Decision is signed.
+Full compliance shall be noted at the time the Finding of No Significant Impact is signed.

 16. Rivers and Harbors Act of 1899, as amended, 33 U.S.C.
 401 et seq.